GioF71/spotconnect-upnp-docker/README.md

 A docker image for [SpotConnect (upnp)](https://github.com/philippe44/SpotConnect).
 The image includes version [0.5.2](https://github.com/philippe44/SpotConnect/releases/tag/0.5.2).

+## Notice

+This repository has been replaced by [this other one].
+There will not be updated on this repository.
+Please migrate to the newer one (it's super-easy).

 ## References

 This is based on [this project](https://github.com/philippe44/SpotConnect) by [philippe44](https://github.com/philippe44).